jgraham0325/land-register-api-docs/docs/api-documentation/V1.0/index.md

 get the next page of results would simply involve taking the last item in the rows array, and using it's cursor value as the \'after\' query param value.
-This would result in the next metadata response {: .govuk-body}

-containing rows 26-50.
+This would result in the next metadata response containing rows 26-50.
 The reason we use cursor based paging is to handle real time data.
 That is to say, the same items will not show up on different pages even as items are inserted/removed from the database in-between queries.
 {: .govuk-body}

-### Permits
-{: .govuk-heading-m}

-#### View permits
+#### Organisation specific data
 {: .govuk-heading-s}

-As discussed in the sequencing section, the reporting API allows promoters and HAs to query permits for their organization, filtering them by various properties such as status or works reference number.
-As well as this the reporting API allows users the retrieve count summary information about permits.
+The various resources queryable through the reporting API are only for the currently authenticated user's organisation.
+It is currently not possible to access other organisation's reporting data however the ability to provide an organisation SWA code as part of these requests is in the roadmap for Phase 2.
 {: .govuk-body}

+#### CSV
+{: .govuk-heading-s}

+Some of the resource endpoints on reporting API also include `/csv`.
+This will return all the results with the specified criteria in a CSV format.
+{: .govuk-body}

-### Get permits endpoint
+#### Get permits
-{: .govuk-heading-m}
+{: .govuk-heading-s}

 <code>GET /permits</code>

-The permits endpoint retrieves a list of permits associated with the user.
-The endpoint allows configuration of results through the use of the following query params:
+Query params:
 {: .govuk-body}

 <ol class="govuk-list govuk-list--bullet">